vadim-hleif/vadim-hleif.github.io/content/post/concurrency.md

 WHERE id = 1
   AND version = 1
 ```
-And when it will network access to some webservice or database call - optimistic lock can be so costly.
+And when it is network access to some webservice or database call - optimistic lock can be so costly.

-Also to implement optimistic lock won't be so easy, if speak about more complex sample
+Also to implement optimistic lock won't be so easy, if speak about more complex sample:

 ```java
 public class LinkedQueue<E> {